Electronic cigarette: Established: 2020s

 In the United States between 2020 and 2022, the number of e-cigarettes sold had climbed to 22.7 million units.
 Elf Bar/EBDESIGN, Vuse, JUUL, NJOY and Breeze Smoke were recognized as the five most popular brands as of December 2022.
 The surge was driven by non-tobacco flavors such as menthol (for prefilled cartridges) and fruit and candy (for disposables), according to the CDC's health economist Fatma Romeh Ali.

 In the UK, where most vaping uses refillable sets and e-liquid, there is now support from the National Health Service, and other medical bodies now embrace the use of e-cigarettes as a viable way to quit smoking.
-This has contributed to record numbers of people vaping, with estimated 3.6 million in 2019, 3.2 million in 2020, rising to 3.6 million in 2021.
-Current vapers being 2.2 million as of 2024.
+This has contributed to record numbers of people vaping, with an estimated 3.6 million in 2021.

+Nationally, about 7% of children and teenagers (aged 11–17) currently vape, which equates to roughly 400,000 children in Great Britain.
+Additionally, around 20% of young people have tried vaping at least once.
+Many vape brands are popular such as Lost mary Bm600 disposables (one use products) and The R and M Tornado 9000.
+"In 2025, reports highlighted the rise of illegal 'mega vapes' being sold to minors."